Heat Pumps in the UK: Are They Really Worth the Investment?

 How long do heat pumps typically last?

 Heat pumps are designed for longevity, with an average lifespan of 15 to 20 years, depending on the type and maintenance.
 Regular servicing can extend their life, ensuring optimal performance and efficiency.
-It’s essential to choose a reputable installer and follow the manufacturer’s guidelines for maintenance to maximise the lifespan of your heat pump.
+It’s essential to choose a reputable installer and follow the manufacturer’s maintenance guidelines to maximise the lifespan of your heat pump.

 Can heat pumps be used for both heating and cooling?